-Although it has it’s flagships stores based in Asia, Sacai is available in boutique department and specialty stores around the world.
+Although it has its flagship Japanese clothing stores are based in Asia, Sacai can be found in boutique department and specialty stores everywhere from Hong Kong to North America.

 You might be surprised to know that the black turtle neck that Steve Jobs wore is Issey Miyake!